 There are three perspectives you have to follow: flashbacks of the past (when Flora Dane was being held captive), Flora’s current predicament, and the current investigations led by Detective D.D.
 Warren.

 Seven years ago, carefree student Flora Dane was abducted from a Florida beach.
 472 days she spent with her captor, a serial rapist and kidnapper by the name of Jacob Ness.
-Locked in a wooden box, sexually abused, starved, psychologically tortured.
+Locked in a wooden box, sexually abused, starved, and psychologically tortured.

 She survived, but what returned home wasn’t the same Flora Dane.